BACK RIVER TRAIL:

 Directions:

-From Route 3A in Quincy head east over the Weymouth Fore River Bridge to North Weymouth
+From Route 3A in Quincy, head east over the Weymouth Fore River Bridge to North Weymouth.

 North of Route 3A are 3 parks.
-You can check out Stodders Neck Reservation & Abigail Adams State Park which both have short Loops.
-You can access the 3rd park, Webb Memorial State Park, which also has a Loop Trail.
+You can check out Stodders Neck Reservation & Abigail Adams State Park which both have short Loop Trails.
+You can access the 3rd park, Webb Memorial State Park, which also has a Loop Trail, via an on-road route.
+It is located further North of Route 3A.

 Back River Trail:

 Starting from the Great Esker Park parking lot [Northern End]; A Porto-Potty is located here.
 The Back River Trail travels past the green gate along an old paved road.
-You travel South along the road past the commercial district on your right and into the woods.
+You travel South, along the road past the commercial district on your right and into the woods.
 After 0.5 miles you begin a steep climb up a short hill.
 Travel along the esker with steep drop offs along both sides.
 Fleeting glimpses of the river.
 Travel down a steep hill to river level at 1.4 miles.
 Puritan Road parking area here with Porto-Potty.
 Open views of the river.
 Pass by a boardwalk and travel along an inlet to a sharp left next to an *Intersection at 1.8 miles.

 Note; This is the connection to Osprey Overlook Park.
 See Below.